Using virtual MIDI buses

 - Operating System: All

-A virtual MIDI bus can be used to send MIDI messages between different applications on the same computer and to create complex MIDI routings.
+A virtual MIDI bus can be used to send MIDI messages between different applications on the same computer or to create complex MIDI routings within Live itself.

 On Mac, the IAC bus allows you to create any number of virtual MIDI buses.
-This driver is built-in to OS X (since OS X 10.4) and can be activated in the Audio/MIDI Setup Utility.
+This driver can be activated in the Audio MIDI Setup Utility (Open Spotlight and search for Audio MIDI setup)

-To begin, launch Audio/MIDI Setup and select "Show MIDI Window" from the "Window" menu.
+Launch Audio MIDI Setup and select "Show MIDI Studio" from the "Window" menu.

 Now double-click the IAC Driver icon and check the option "Device is online" in order to activate it.